YouTube shooting suspect apparently killed herself, police say

 The city of San Bruno is located just south of San Francisco, near the San Francisco International Airport.

-The Bureau of Alcohol, Tobacco, Firearms and Explosives and the California Highway Patrol are responding to the scene, as is the FBI in San Francisco.

-Google, which is the parent company of YouTube, said in a statement that it is coordinating with authorities and will release information as it becomes available.
+Google, which is the parent company of YouTube, said in a statement that it was coordinating with authorities.

 YouTube shooting suspect apparently killed herself, police say